BROWSE OTHER FAQS

 WiFi SPARK®'s management team is now leading both businesses and is driving the vision of integrating the two companies to benefit the healthcare market.
 Over the next three years, the vision is to facilitate patient, staff and visitor access to entertainment and engagement services within healthcare facilities for free.

 To realise this vision, we need the help of the NHS and healthcare entities.

 Q2: Our Trust uses Hospedia.
 What happens now?

 Our long term goal is to oversee the transformation of around 56,500 bedside units in 160 hospitals to support the free entertainment and engagement vision, which is expected to take around three years.
 Existing Hospedia sites can upgrade to a bring your own device (BYOD) model.
 You can roll out SPARK® alongside the existing bedside units and work with us to install new bedside terminal technology, which will offer the technological advantages of modern, up to date equipment.

 Q3: How does the new patient engagement vision impact my Trust?

 The vision aims to provide a better balance between BYOD entertainment and bedside units.
-With some Trusts having solutions that utilise one or the other and few Trusts engaging in both, it is time to provide equal entertainment opportunities for all patients.
+With some Trusts having solutions that utilise one or the other and few Trusts engaging in both, it's time to provide equal entertainment opportunities for all patients.

 Legacy bedside entertainment units were installed a long time ago at no cost to the Trusts.
 However, maintaining them has been expensive and the technology has failed to keep up with digital transformation.
 Our vision is to provide Trusts with up to date technology that will support a wide range of applications and facilitate the installation of the units where they are most needed.